danBhentschel/jumping-from-angular1-to-angular/markdowns/components.md

 ### The `$onInit`, `$onDestroy`, `$onChanges` hooks?

-Angular component have a series of lifecycle hooks you can use.
+Angular components have a series of lifecycle hooks you can use.
 A complete list and guide are [available here](https://angular.io/docs/ts/latest/guide/lifecycle-hooks.html).

-But if you want to use one, for instance `OnInit`, first thing first you will need to import it from the angular core library:
+But if you want to use one, for instance `OnInit`, you will first need to import it from the angular core library:

 ```javascript
 import { OnInit } from '@angular/core';